SystemsApproach/private5g/intro.rst

 we do not limit ourselves to existing stakeholders or business models.
 In particular, this book focuses on how enterprises can be their own MNOs, or alternatively, acquire 5G connectivity as a managed cloud service from non-traditional MNOs.
+The result is often referred to as *Private 5G*.

-To this end, :numref:`Figure %s <fig-enterprise>` depicts a simplified 5G deployment that the rest of this book works toward.
+To this end, :numref:`Figure %s <fig-enterprise>` depicts a simplified Private 5G deployment that the rest of this book works toward.
 At a high level, the figure shows a wide range of enterprise use cases that might take advantage of 5G connectivity, with the data plane of the 5G service running on-prem (on an edge cloud running within the